ashwins240797/ashwins240797/README.md

-- 👋 Hi, I’m Ashwin Sateesh Kumar
+- 👋 Hi, I’m Ashwin Sateesh Kumar.
+The Mini Project Repository consists some of the major projects I have worked on and Other repository consists of the work which I did during     my AI Masters Program.
+Please do have a look at it.
 - 👀 My research interests are Machine Learning and Artificial Intelligence
 - 🌱 I'm currently working on Deep Learning and  Advanced Algorithms
 - 📫 You reach me on  linkedIn : https://www.linkedin.com/in/ashwin-sateesh-kumar-091789114/?msgControlName=reply_to_sender&msgConversationId=2-OTNhMjU4ZDMtNmRkYS00Y2Q2LWI1ZDEtOTJmZjFjOGVhZDZmXzAxMA%3D%3D&msgOverlay=true and email : ashwins2407@gmail.com